apache/flink/docs/flinkDev/building.md

 mvn clean install -DskipTests -Dfast
 {% endhighlight %}

-The default build adds a Flink-specific JAR for Hadoop 2, to allow using Flink with HDFS and YARN.

 ## Build PyFlink

 If you want to build a PyFlink package that can be used for pip installation, you need to build Flink jars first, as described in [Build Flink](##Build Flink).